 - Shortness of breath.

-An anxiety attack will cause your anxiety symptoms to dramatically worsen, usually rather quickly.
+An anxiety attack will cause your anxiety symptoms to worsen dramatically, usually rather quickly.
 An attack can last anywhere from seconds to minutes.

 If you think you may have experienced an anxiety attack, it is crucial to contact your doctor as soon as possible.

 Anxiety Treatment During Pregnancy

 If your anxiety is at the point where it is seriously affecting your health or your baby’s health, a doctor may prescribe you a medication.